John Boorman Career Summary:

 Death: NA

-He has directed 22 films and received 5 Oscar nominations, twice for Best Director (for Deliverance, and Hope and Glory).
+In a career spanning five decades, he had directed 22 films and received five Oscar nominations, twice as Best Director (for Deliverance, and Hope and Glory).

-He is also credited with creating the first Academy Award screeners to promote The Emerald Forest.
+He is also credited with creating the first Academy Award screeners to promote his 1985 film, The Emerald Forest.

 In 2004 Boorman received the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.